Paying it forward

 Any background requirements?

-Aside from being 16 or over (or even geriatric like some of us!) and fluent in English - you can be any gender, any size, shape, or colour.
-We'll favour applications from people of backgrounds typically underrepresented in the industry.
+Aside from being 16 or over (or even geriatric like some of us!) and fluent in English - you can be any gender, any size, shape, or colour, and we would like to encourage applications from people of backgrounds typically underrepresented in the industry.